Josephine Powell: Travels

 First she worked in Tanganyika, and later in Munich, where she purchased two cameras at the PX: a Leica and a Rolleiflex.
-After, for many years, Josephine Powell was based in Rome, during this time.
+After, for many years, Josephine Powell was based in Rome.
 Initially she regarded these cameras as works of art; after two years she started taking amateur photographs and developed a talent for photography.
 Her curiosity to learn more about the interesting things she trained her lens on led to an unexpected career as an architectural photographer.

 From 1952 to 1975, Powell travelled extensively by car, horse, alone or accompanied by her dog.
 In many regions, she took photographs of local monuments, of archaeology, of historical and ethnographical subjects and of museum collections.
 She visited and documented Afghanistan, North Africa, Greece, Kashmir, India, Iran, Italy, Nepal, East and West Pakistan, Russia, Turkey, and Yugoslavia.
 During these travels, she also collected objects that later became part of various museum collections, such as the Wereldmuseum in Rotterdam and the Tropenmuseum in Amsterdam, the Netherlands.
 Her photographs would appear in more than 150 books and scientific publications.
 Several of her architectural photographs appear in Thames & Hudson's landmark survey Architecture of the Islamic World and Islamic Art, Literature, and Culture.

 Powell relocated to Istanbul in 1973.
 After getting an assignment from Thames & Hudson for a proposed book on Turkish kilims, Powell immersed herself in Anatolian kilims and the people who made them.
 For years, she followed semi-nomadic Anatolians in her VW Caravan, documenting their daily lives, with especial attention to their manufacture of textiles.
 She also documented kilims and other textiles she found in villages and village mosques.
 She also, with Harald Böhmer, researched and studied the natural dyes used to produce the colors in antique textiles.
 Together, in Turkey's Aegean region, they set up the DOBAG Carpet Initiative of weavers, using natural dyes and traditional weaving techniques to produce new carpets, engaging a younger generation in the traditions of carpet weaving, and opening markets for their work.